 The fees paid to the Fiduciary Manager, and the possibility of their mandate being terminated, ensure they are incentivised to provide a high quality service that meets the stated objectives, guidelines and restrictions of the Plan.
-The Fiduciary Manager is responsible for fee arrangements with asset managers, the costs of which are borne by SEI out of the fee that SEI charge the Plan.
+The Fiduciary Manager is responsible for fee arrangements with asset managers, the costs of which are borne directly by the Plan.